Photodynamic therapy (PDT)

 Before treatment

 First you have the light sensitive medicine.
-You either have it as a liquid that you swallow.
-Or it is an injection through a small tube in a vein in the back of your hand.
+You either have it as a liquid that you drink.
+Or it is an injection through a small tube (cannula) into a vein in the back of your hand.

 Having treatment

-Two to three days later, you go to the endoscopy department at the hospital.
+About 2 to 3 days later, you go to the endoscopy department at the hospital.

 You might have medicine to make you sleepy (sedation).
 Or you might have a general anaesthetic which means you are asleep.